 Baldwin Hills Elementary/Magnet is a fabulous school because we have caring knowledgeable teachers who strive to motivate students to learn.
 The students are our #1 focus.

 Baldwin Hills Elementary School is a public elementary school in Los Angeles.
-The principal of Baldwin Hills Elementary School is Leighanne Creary, whose e-mail is firstname.lastname@example.org.
-415 students go to Baldwin Hills Elementary School and are mostly Black, non-Hispanic; Hispanic; and Filipino.
-5% of the Baldwin Hills Elementary School students have "limited English proficiency."
+The principal of Baldwin Hills Elementary School is Leighanne Creary and can be contacted at firstname.lastname@example.org.
+415 children attend Baldwin Hills Elementary School and identify as Black, non-Hispanic; Hispanic; and Filipino.
+5% of the Baldwin Hills Elementary School students are "limited in English proficiency."
 73% of the 415 students here have subsidized lunches.
-The student to teacher ratio at Baldwin Hills Elementary School is 16:1.
+The ratio of students to teachers at Baldwin Hills Elementary School is 16:1.
 Marvin Elementary School is one of the nearest elementary schools.

 - Computer arts